St. Jo, TX Demographics

 A map of St. Jo's Population by Race

-Of the 1,860 places in Texas, St. Jo is the 1038th most populous.
+St. Jo is ranked the 1058th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Jo was ranked the 1038th most populous place in the 2020 Census.

 St. Jo's White Population